 Create a property graph

-With the CREATE PROPERTY GRAPH statement, the input tables in the previous section are mapped as nodes and edges.
-You need to use the following clauses for defining labels and properties for schemaless data:
+The CREATE PROPERTY GRAPH statement maps the input tables in the previous section as nodes and edges.
+Use the following clauses to define labels and properties for schemaless data:

 DYNAMIC LABEL